Information for Ukrainian refugees

 Other locations:

-• 'City of A' organises all kinds of activities for young people aged 12-18 years old.
-Keep an eye on the (Dutch) website www.cityofa.nl for details of the program!
+• 'City of A' is organising all kinds of activities for young people aged 12-18 years old.
+Keep an eye on the (Dutch) website City of A for details of the programme!

 • The ABC organises activities for children aged 4-18 years old.
-For more information visit www.abc-amersfoort.nl.
+See (Dutch) website of ABC Amersfoort

-• Children up to 14: 2 weeks before the summer holidays, primary schoolchildren will receive the booklet Zomerpretpas containing activities they can take part in during summer holidays.
+• Children up to 14 years: 2 weeks before the summer holidays, primary schoolchildren will receive the zomerpretpas containing activities they can take part in.
 Children aged 13 and 14 can collect this booklet from a number of locations in Amersfoort.
-More information on www.zomerpretpas.nl.

 Outdoor playgrounds

-At the new reception centers there is little space for children to play undisturbed.
+At the reception centres, there is sometimes little space for children to play undisturbed.
 But children can play outside at many places in Amersfoort.
-At www.amersfoort.nl/speelplekken you can find various suggestions and an overview map at www.amersfoort-in-beeld.nl, so you can see where your children can play near you.
-Outside the summer holidays you can also go to a Buitenkast playground, see www.indebuurt033.nl/buitenkasten.
+On amersfoort.nl/playgrounds you can find various suggestions and an overview map on Amersfoort in beeld/playgrounds, so you can see where your children can play near you.
+Outside the summer holidays they can also go to a Buitenkast playground.

 Fun to read